Skip to main content

 Institute for Social Vision Design

-The Structure of Mental Health Crisis Among Young People — Background to 340,000 School Refusals and the Worst Suicide Rate in G7
+The Structure of Japan's Youth Mental Health Crisis — 340,000 School Refusals, Worst Youth Suicide Rate in the G7

 About 5 min read

-In fiscal year 2023, the number of elementary and junior high school students refusing to attend school reached 346,482.
-This represents an increase of approximately 47,000 from the previous year, setting a new record high.
-The rate of increase is about 2.7 times that of ten years ago.
+In the 2023 academic year, 346,482 elementary and junior high school students were classified as school refusals.
+This represented an increase of approximately 47,000 from the previous year, setting another record high.
+The rate of increase stands at roughly 2.7 times the figure from a decade ago.

 YearCount